 The natural resources of Shorewood - the scenic, wooded banks of the Milwaukee River and the bluffs and shoreline of Lake Michigan - are ideal settings for parks.
 Across the span of the village between these 2 geographic features are more than 13 acres of village owned park land providing 3 major and 2 neighborhood parks.
 In addition, most of the 50 acres of Milwaukee county's Estabrook Park lies within the Village of Shorewood.

-The Village of Shorewood does not reserve its park space.
+While the Village of Shorewood does not reserve its park space, Village events have priority and users should refer to the Village's web calendar for a schedule.
 All parks are open to the public on a first-come, first-served basis.
 Please note that no grilling, tents, or sound amplification equipment is permitted in Shorewood parks.
 Parks hours are: 5 a.m. to 10 p.m.

 Named for William J. Hubbard, a former village Board President, this park occupies almost 5 acres of terraced, wooded terrain on the east bank of the Milwaukee River.
 Early in the village's history, this riverside site was home to a resort and a series of amusement parks.
 Today, visitors access the park through a pedestrian tunnel running under the Oak Leaf Recreation Trail.
 Upon entering the park, guests are transported to a north woods river retreat.